Deep priors for satellite image restoration with accurate uncertainties: Experimental results

-In this section, we assess the performance and interest of the posterior samples and uncertainty quantification provided by VBLE-xz compared to VBLE \cite{Biquard2023} and PnP-ULA \cite{Laumont2022a}.
-We perform these experiments on TEST14\_SIMU.
-In \cref{tab:uncertainty} we report the PSNR, the 90\% ICP (defined in \cref{sec:metrics}) as well as the computation time required to restore an image and draw 100 posterior samples, with best values in bold font.
-First, a key aspect of VBLE-xz is its computation time to draw 100 posterior samples.
-Indeed, it is by several orders of magnitude faster than PnP-ULA, making this method scalable for satellite image restoration, unlike PnP-ULA.
-In terms of PSNR, PnP-ULA exhibits consistent results for image restoration, but it is outperformed by VBLE and VBLE-xz in super-resolution.
-In \cref{fig:coverage}, coverage probabilities, that is ICP of level $\alpha$ for $\alpha$ varying from 0 to 1, are provided for each method on IR and IR+SISR.
+\looseness=-1 In this section, we assess the performance in restoration and for uncertainty quantification, for the posterior sampling methods.
+VBLE-xz is thus compared to DiffPIR \cite{Zhu2023, }VBLE \cite{Biquard2023} and PnP-ULA \cite{Laumont2022a}.
+We perform these experiments on TEST14 sets, for IR, IR+SISR and inpainting.
+We provide quantitative results in \cref{tab:uncertainty}, including the 90\% ICP (defined in \cref{sec:metrics}) as well as the computation time required to restore an image and draw 100 posterior samples.
+For DiffPIR, the results are given using one posterior sample, as classically done in the literature, and with the posterior mean averaged on 100 samples, denoted as DiffPIR100.
+First, a key advantage of VBLE-xz is the little time it takes to draw 100 posterior samples.
+Indeed, it is by several orders of magnitude faster than PnP-ULA and DiffPIR100, making this method scalable for satellite image restoration.
+In terms of PSNR and LPIPS, VBLE and VBLE-xz have very close results, with VBLE-xz being slightly better, especially in inpainting.
+This gain is not significant but is a positive outcome as VBLE-xz was primarily designed to enhance uncertainty quantification in VBLE.
+PnP-ULA exhibits consistent results but it is outperformed by VBLE-xz in super-resolution.
+DiffPIR is outperformed by VBLE-xz in all cases, while DiffPIR100 performs very well, however with a significant computation time, making it unrealistic for real satellite processing chains.
+In \cref{fig:coverage}, coverage probabilities, that is ICP of level $\alpha$ for $\alpha$ varying from 0 to 1, are provided for each method on the three problems.
 The 90\% ICP of \cref{tab:uncertainty} corresponds to the point with abscissa 0.9.
-First, we observe that VBLE-xz without calibration obtains better 90\% ICPs than VBLE, showing the interest of modelling the reconstruction error.
-While empirical coverage probabilities show that VBLE-xz without calibration still underestimates the uncertainty, the calibration procedure solves the problem, enabling our method to be competitive with PnP-ULA ICPs for IR, and clearly outperforming it for IR+SISR.
+First, VBLE-xz yields significantly better uncertainties than VBLE, validating the proposed joint latent and image posterior modeling.
+Besides, on average, VBLE-xz outperforms PnP-ULA and is close to DiffPIR100 in terms of ICP.